fga-eps-mds/2018.1-VoxPop-WebApp/docs/mds/doc_visao.md

 As an addendum, most law projects in motion on the parliament are not widely spread through common media, such as TV, radio, and newspapers, which contributes to this cryptic view of the parliamentary flow.

 ## 2.3	Problem Positioning:
 Aimed at the brazilian population, which has a considerably low political representation.
-NAMAE WA 2.0 is a project that pursues better transparency and practicity in order to find politicians who are more compatible with the elector's opinions by tracking their votes on the Deputy Chamber's law projects and the Senate's corroboration on these matters.
+VoxPop 2.0 is a project that pursues better transparency and practicity in order to find politicians who are more compatible with the elector's opinions by tracking their votes on the Deputy Chamber's law projects and the Senate's corroboration on these matters.

 As a method to assess the current situation of brazilian politics, our product compares the politician's decisions with the user's in order to shed light on the political compatibility between them.